3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w05d04/instructor_notes/css-and-jquery-transition-transform-animate.md

     width: 200px;
     height: 200px;
     background: crimson; /* initial state */
-    transition: background-color 5s 3s;
+    transition: background-color 5s 1s;
 }

 .square:hover {
-    width: 200px;
-    height: 200px;
     background: darkBlue; /* final state */
 }
 ```

 ![](http://i.imgur.com/ylb6WX9.gif)

-1. Create a 100px by 100px square box that has a background color of tomato
+1. Create a 100px by 100px square box that has a background color of tomato.
 1. Write a CSS rule that will transition your div from this initial state:

     ```css